Purple-Services/common/README.md

-# description
+# common

-Library containing majority of logic (used by web/dashboard-service) + database calls + misc.
+Library containing majority of logic + database calls + misc.

+Used by app-service, dashboard-service, and opt.